localoffsec/oscp4/Pre-Test.md

+# Setup Windows 10
+## Settings:
+1. Antivirus turned off
+2. firewall turned off

+## Software:
+1. Immunity Debugger
+2. moana.py
+3. gitbash
+4. firefox
+5. Burp Community edition
+6. Java
+7. OWASP ZAP
+8.

 ## Not sure about:
 ### 1. Install OBS studio? use virtualbox screen capture?
 1 fps for backup screen shots
-### 2. script to automatically save my hacking info to private github repo (not this one).
+### 2. git hub to save notes and screenshots
+	Automate a script to upload the info every 5 min if github is pingable.
+	Automate screenshots every min (What is the max file size for uploading to github?). should save info to github notes for OSCP.
 ### 3.